How to Score Cheap Last Minute Flights to Save on Rising Travel Costs

 Not everyone is traveling for fun or vacation.
 In some cases, airlines will accommodate certain folks who need a quick flight for bereavement purposes and offer lower fares for those traveling for the loss of a loved one, a funeral, etc. These prices aren’t usually advertised online or while booking through third-party websites, so that’s why it’s best to call the airline itself.

-Here are a few airlines who don’t usually advertise those special prices on third-party sites:
+Here are a few airlines that don’t usually advertise those special prices on third-party sites:

 - Southwest Airlines doesn’t advertise its fares on many third-party sites.